AbdelRahm4n/csp-solver/README.md

 # CSP Solver

-A production-grade Constraint Satisfaction Problem (CSP) Solver implemented as a Spring Boot microservice.
+A Constraint Satisfaction Problem (CSP) Solver implemented as a Spring Boot microservice.
 All algorithms are implemented from scratch without external CSP libraries.

 ## Features